-If your title is classical, it must follow the classical formatting standards.
+If your release is classical, it must follow the classical formatting standards.
 It sounds strict, but imagine if we called every minuet “Minuet”, your customers would never know which minuet to buy.

 Classical Track Formatting